Cascaded Flow Matching for Heterogeneous Tabular Data with Mixed-Type Features: Experiments

-\paragraph{Privacy implications of high-fidelity synthesis.} \looseness=-1 Formal privacy guarantees require additional, context-dependent mechanisms, like differential privacy.
-For completeness, we show that privacy, as measured by MIA, remains on a high level but is slightly lower than that of the baseline methods.
+\paragraph{Privacy implications of high-fidelity synthesis.} \looseness=-1 High fidelity samples are naturally closer to the data distribution.
+This can have a negative impact on privacy.
+We emphasize that in practice samples should be carefully examined with respect to the relevant problem-specific privacy metric.
+Formal privacy guarantees require additional context-dependent mechanisms, like differential privacy.
+In Table~\ref{tbl:main_results}, we show that privacy, when measured by MIA, remains high.
+The DCR share should not be interpreted as a privacy metric \citep{yao2025}.